LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 and, as a bonus, the number of enemies you've subdued.

 If all your heroes fall, you are awarded a score for your valiant deeds, but no winning bonus.
-When, invariably, a new overconfident party of adventurers storms the dungeon, they start from a new entrance, with no experience and no equipment, and new, undaunted enemies bar their way.
+When, invariably, a new foolhardy party of adventurers storms the dungeon, they start from a new entrance, with no experience and no equipment, and new, undaunted enemies bar their way.